matrix-org/sliding-sync/room_list.md

  - `heroes` is true and the list of heroes has changed or the number of invited/joined members has changed.
  - `last_event` is true and a new event was sent into the room.

-This means all new events for a room will be sent to the client if `last_event: true`, otherwise only changes in the state events / member counts / heroes will be communicated via this stream.
+When a delta is sent, only the changed information is sent to the client e.g `last_event` field only.
+This means all new events for a room will be sent to the client if `last_event: true` (assuming a high enough poll rate), otherwise only changes in the state events / member counts / heroes will be communicated via this stream.

 With these two APIs, you can emulate Element-Web's LHS room list with the following request:
 ```